mertfozzy/ESP8266-ThingSpeak-SicaklikNem/README.md

 Based on ESP8266 Wifi, DHT11 module and Arduino.

-It can measure temperature and wetness datas, also sends them to the ThingSpeak channels.
+It can measure values of temperature and wetness, also sends them to the ThingSpeak channels as data.

 In ThingSpeak interface, values of temperature and wetness can be visible as graph.